pabliqe/slugtenberg/README.md

 ```
 /src/data
- ↳ CSV files will be used as input data for your pages.
+ ↳ CSV files will be used as input data for site slugs,
    YML files are used as configuration.

 /src/layouts
- ↳ HTML/Liquid files will be used as layouts other pages or to print out CSV files.
+ ↳ HTML/Liquid files will be used as layouts for site slugs
+   or used to render CSV files.

 /src/includes
- ↳ Any kind of file to be included on your pages.
+ ↳ Any kind of file to be included on your slug views.

 /src/media
- ↳ Images, icons, videos and sounds will be copied to the public Assets folder.
+ ↳ Images, icons, videos and sounds will be copied
+   to the public Assets folder.

 /src/scripts
- ↳ Javascript files will be parsed as ECMA6, minized and compiled to an unified public Asset file.
+ ↳ Javascript files will be parsed as ECMA6, minized
+   and compiled to an unified public Asset file.

 /src/slugs
- ↳ Files and folders will be compile into the Slug system: HTML/Liquid compiles to HTML files; JSON, YML, Markdown and media files are attached as data.
+ ↳ Files and folders will be compiled in site URLs.
+   HTML/Liquid compiles to HTML files;
+   JSON, YML, Markdown and media files are used as data.

 /src/styles
- ↳ CSS files will be parsed as SASS/SCSS, minized and compiled to an unified public Asset file.
+ ↳ CSS files will be parsed as SASS/SCSS, minized
+   and compiled to an unified public Asset file.
 ```

 ## Database-Free

-Files and folders are the backbones of our Slug system.
+Files and folders are the backbones of our slug system.
 Filenames are used to internally link views, media and information to an unique URL Slug for public access.

 Each time you create a page file ending on `.html|.liquid` Slugtenberg will automatically attach any data or media file that share the same folder and/or name.
 This way, if you have `/src/slugs/index.liquid`, you can create an `index.json` or `index.yml` to handle data for that specific page inside.